David J. Finnamore

 Origin:

 The Finnamore family came to New Jersey in the 1700s, chose the Brit side in the American Revolution, and was shipped off to New Brunswick at the end of the war.
 A few generations later, my great-grandparents moved from Canada to the Twin Cities area of Minnesota and established a family which is there to this day.
-Seemingly, we're of Irish-via-English (possibly -via-Provencal-via-Roman) descent, though it might be just English.
+Seemingly, we're of English-via-Ireland descent, though it might be just English.

 Considering all my grandparent's lines, I'm seemingly English-Swedish-Irish with generous dashes of Scottish and German stirred in for good measure, plus minor amounts of Dutch, French, and Danish, and bare traces of all other European stock.
 One of the lines on my mother's side, 14 generations back from me, intersects with European royalty via Count Johann "Crazy John" Wilhelm (1562-1609) of Altena in North-west Germany, and traces back through him to Charlemagne.
+Or, tracing back through the Scottish and Irish kings, all the way back to Adam and Eve.
+No kidding.
+See my genealogy site for more info.

 Abode: